cmsc330fall25/fall25/projects/project5/project5.md

 ### AST

 Below is the AST type `o_expr`, which is returned by the parser for OCaml `parse_o_expr`.
 We provided the lexer and parser generators (ocamllex, ocamlyacc) for this project.

-You can use your own parser from Project 4, but you will have to update it according to the new AST.
+If you want, you could use your own parser from Project 4, but you will have to update it according to the new AST.
 Most notably we removed `string` support and added a new type: `TTick of int`.
+However, we recommend using the provided `parse_o_expr` for simplicity.
 ```ocaml
 (* Binary operators *)
 type op =